Wiki · Concept · Last reviewed July 10, 2026

 MCPWorld

-MCPWorld is a benchmark and testbed for computer-use agents that compares GUI control, API control through Model Context Protocol tools, and hybrid workflows inside white-box desktop applications.
+MCPWorld is a benchmark and testbed for computer-use agents that compares visible GUI control, Model Context Protocol tool control, and hybrid workflows inside instrumented white-box desktop applications.

 Definition

-MCPWorld is an open benchmark and testbed for evaluating computer-use agents across three interaction modes: GUI-only, API-only, and hybrid GUI/API control.
+MCPWorld is an open benchmark and testbed for evaluating computer-use agents across three interaction modes: GUI-only control, MCP-tool-only control, and hybrid GUI/MCP control.
 The core paper is MCPWorld: A Unified Benchmarking Testbed for API, GUI, and Hybrid Computer Use Agents, arXiv:2506.07672, by Yunhe Yan, Shihe Wang, Jiajun Du, Yexuan Yang, Yuxuan Shan, Qichen Qiu, Xianqing Jia, Xinge Wang, Xin Yuan, Xu Han, Mao Qin, Yinxiao Chen, Chen Peng, Shangguang Wang, and Mengwei Xu.

-The paper treats Model Context Protocol as a way for agents to use application functions directly, rather than relying only on screenshots, mouse movement, keyboard input, or fragile visual state matching.
+The paper treats Model Context Protocol as a way for agents to call application functions directly, rather than relying only on screenshots, mouse movement, keyboard input, or fragile visual state matching.
+MCPWorld is therefore both a computer-use benchmark and a controlled study of how tool surfaces change agent behavior.

 Scope